Jon-Davis/secify/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-### CBOR Header Structure
+### Protocol Buffer Header Structure

-The header contains all encryption metadata in CBOR format:
+The header contains all encryption metadata in Protocol Buffer format:

 ```rust
 {